Alan-Baylis/ElectricalSystemSimulator/README.md

 # Try it out!

 1. Open the solution in Visual Studio
-2. Set "ElectricalSystemSimulatorv3_GUI" as your Startup Project.
+2. Set "ElectricalSystemSimulatorv3_GUI" as your Startup Project, and Build.
 2. Type any invalid gibberish in the command line and hit Enter, and console should display valid commands.
 3. Use the included "test_script.txt" as an example script.